 - eating easy-to-digest foods

-- taking medications to improve the muscles around the stomach contraction and control nausea.
+- taking medicines to improve the muscles around the stomach contraction and control nausea

 If things don’t improve with changes to their diet and medicine, you can have a pacemaker inserted in your stomach to stimulate the muscles in your stomach.
 This is called gastric electrical stimulation.
 Talk to your doctor.